Learn More About AutoCAD Classes & Certifications in Baltimore

 Anyone living in Baltimore who is considering picking up skills in AutoCAD can enroll for live online training through NYIM Training with the AutoCAD in a Day workshop.
 This course introduces students to AutoCAD through lessons that cover basic drawing and modifying techniques with drafting and technical drawing using AutoCAD for creating designs that can be used for building physical objects with mechanical and architectural projects.
 This is a beginner-friendly course geared towards people who have no prior experience with CAD.
 This is a PC-only course that may not be appropriate for Mac users.
 This workshop offers additional 1-on-1 mentoring outside of class as well as the opportunity to retake the course for free within one year.

-Noble Desktop offers the AutoCAD Certification Program.
-This comprehensive certificate program provides you with training ranging from beginner to advanced levels for learning the computer-aided design software with the goal of passing the Autodesk Certified Professional in AutoCAD for Design and Drafting exam that includes free retakes.
-Your training will begin with learning basic drawing and editing commands before building on that knowledge to move on to learning higher-level techniques with using collaboration tools, customizing, and macros.
-Upon completing this program, you will have gained advanced skills with AutoCAD for being able to attempt the certification exam.
-And while this course has been designed for PC users, Mac users may also enroll but must be aware that the Mac AutoCAD interface differs from the PC interface, which is the format used with training.
-This 54-hour comprehensive training program includes six-hours of private tutoring.
-This course offers additional 1-on-1 mentoring outside of calls as well an opportunity to retake the program for free within one year.
+Noble Desktop also offers the AutoCAD Certification Program.
+This comprehensive certificate program provides you with training ranging from beginner to advanced levels for learning the computer-aided design software with the goal of passing the Autodesk Certified Professional in AutoCAD for Design and Drafting exam, which includes free retakes.
+Your training will begin with learning basic drawing and editing commands before building on that knowledge to move on to learning higher-level techniques, including using collaboration tools, customizing, and macros.
+This 54-hour comprehensive training program includes six hours of private tutoring.
+This course offers additional 1-on-1 mentoring outside of calls as well as an opportunity to retake the program for free within one year.

 Self-guided AutoCAD Programs

-If you have already taken the AutoCAD fundamentals program or you have experience with AutoCAD from another source, you may be interested in moving towards professional level training in this advanced AutoCAD program.
+If you have already taken the AutoCAD fundamentals program or you have experience with AutoCAD from another source, you may be interested in moving towards professional-level training in the AutoCAD Professional program.
 In this program, students will learn how to create 2D designs for construction documents that meet all of the necessary and legal standards that they are expected to follow.
 This course offers practical skills training and is designed to ensure that experienced AutoCAD users are able to get the accelerated training that they need to start using the application in more complex professional capacities.
-This course is built to help students learn at their own pace and class scheduling is incredibly flexible for professionals looking to develop new skills while still working.
+This course is built to help students learn at their own pace, and class scheduling is incredibly flexible for professionals looking to develop new skills while still working.

 AutoCAD Corporate Training